slatedocs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`method` | *string* | HTTP method of combined request `path` | *string* | Resource path of combined request `object` | *object* | Body of combined request
+`method` | *string* | HTTP method of combined request `path` | *string* | Resource path of combined request.
+It countains all query parameters as well.
+`object` | *object* | Body of combined request

 <aside class="notice">
-Query parameters are passed as attributes to the request object e.g. `fields` is array of strings etc.
+Query parameters are the same as for individual requests
 </aside>